 In contrast to the previously described application types, web-based applications do not need to be locally installed on the device, but are rather accessed through a web browser.
 They consist of HTML pages, which can either be static files or dynamically created ones, with additional JavaScript and CSS files to extend and improve the web page’s layout and functionality.
 Typically, web-based applications are built on the client-server principle.
 Clients request the web page from the server, and displays it in the browser upon response arrival.

 Compared to desktop applications, web-based applications offer the advantage that they can be maintained with less effort, since the software only needs to be changed once on the server it runs on, instead of each device that has installed it.
 Furthermore, web-based applications can be used from anywhere as long as the device is connected to the internet, while desktop applications are physically constrained to the device they are installed on.
-On the other hand, due to their confined environment, desktop applications are less vulnerable to security risks (cf. Smith n.d.).
+Apart from that, , desktop applications are less vulnerable to security risks due to their confined environment (cf. Smith n.d.).

-One approach that has received a substantial amount of attention over the last years is responsive web design.
+One approach that has received a substantial amount of attention in the last years is Responsive Web Design.
 Its aim is the „creation of web sites that take into account different types of devices, usually from mobile phones to desktops, and optimize viewing experience for the device at hand“ (Voutilainen & Salonen 2015, p.
 1f).
-This is achieved through the use of flexible grids and images in addition to CSS3 media queries.
+This is achieved by using flexible grids and images in addition to CSS3 media queries.
 With media queries, it is possible to create different CSS rules depending on specific attributes of the device, like screen size or the current orientation of the device (cf. Johansen, Pagani Britto & Cusin 2013, p.
 1).
-This enables developers to write web applications that can be used on devices with large screens as well as device with very small screens, like smartphones or even wearables like smart glasses, without considering the device’s operating system.
+This enables developers to write web applications that can be used on devices with large screens as well as device with very small screens, like smartphones or even wearables such as smart glasses, without considering the device’s operating system.

 Research conclusions

-The research at hand has led to the following conclusions about the prototype development of a remote support application: In order to target a maximum possible number of devices with a single code base, the prototype will be developed as as web-based application that can be accessed through browsers.
-With this choice, the application can be used on desktop computers with large screens as well as smartphones or even smaller devices like smart glasses or possibly smart watches, provided they are equipped with a web browser application.
+The research at hand has led to the following conclusions about the prototype development of a remote support application: in order to target a maximum possible number of devices with a single code base, the prototype will be developed as a web-based application that can be accessed by browsers.
+With this choice, the application can be used on desktop computers with large screens as well as on smartphones or even smaller devices such as smart glasses or possibly smart watches, provided they are equipped with a web browser application.

-For the connection architecture, the application will use the client-server model for the user discovery and the connection establishment, and peer-to-peer connections using WebRTC after finishing this process.
-This removes the necessity of implementing the complex logic behind video chat applications regarding network connections and security as well as video and audio streaming, since that is already part of WebRTC’s default functionality and can be accessed through the JavaScript API directly in the web browser.
+For the connection architecture, the application uses the client-server model for the user discovery and the connection establishment, and peer-to-peer connections using WebRTC after finishing this process.
+This removes the necessity of implementing the complex logic behind video chat applications regarding network connections and security as well as video and audio streaming, since that is already part of WebRTC’s default functionality and can be accessed by the JavaScript API directly in the web browser.

-To implement vision enhancement, mixed reality will be used.
+To implement vision enhancement, mixed reality is used.
 With HTML5 video and canvas elements, it is possible to render helping indications on top the video feed without any complex logic behind it.
-Consequently, no computer vision algorithms will be needed to recognize objects in the workspace to perform enhancement with Augmented Reality, thus reducing the technical complexity of the prototype application considerably.
+Consequently, no computer vision algorithms are needed to recognize objects in the workspace to perform enhancement with Augmented Reality, thus reducing the technical complexity of the prototype application considerably.

 WebRTC